 Arabic language subjects are organised in a progressive sequence (of units) from Arabic 1 through to Arabic 10.
-Entry points are determined by the student’s background in the language, placement testing, prerequisites, or at the discretion of the Arabic Program.
+Entry points are determined by the student’s background in the language, placement testing, prerequisites, or at the discretion of the Arabic Studies program.
 Students normally progress through the subjects in consecutive order.
-Mid-year entry is also possible into subjects with even numbers, subject to appropriate prior experience and approval from the head of the Arabic Program.
+Mid-year entry is also possible into subjects with even numbers, subject to appropriate prior experience and approval from the head of the Arabic Studies program.

 Students who complete this major will: